SujitBista/medbook/plan.md

   - [x] Test validation and error handling in UI (validation errors, API errors tested)
   - [ ] E2E test for doctor setting availability flow (pending - can be done with Playwright later)

+#### 4.2.2 Admin Availability Management (Future Enhancement)

+**Note**: Current implementation allows doctors to self-manage availability.
+However, the intended workflow is:

+- Admins communicate with doctors (outside the system) to determine schedules
+- Admins set availability on behalf of doctors via admin dashboard
+- This ensures centralized control and coordination

+**Status**: Doctor self-service availability management is implemented (Task 4.2.1).
+Admin availability management UI should be added to admin dashboard as a future enhancement to align with the intended workflow.

+- [ ] Add availability management section to admin dashboard
+- [ ] Allow admins to create/edit/delete availability for any doctor
+- [ ] Add doctor selection dropdown in admin availability form
+- [ ] Optionally restrict doctor self-service (or keep as optional)

 #### 4.3 Appointment System (Backend) ✅ COMPLETE

 - [x] Create Appointment model in Prisma schema